openhab/openhab-docs/installation/docker.md

 ::: tip Note
 The device path (`/dev/ttyACM0`) or container name (`openhab`) could be different in your system, command can be modified accordingly.
 :::

-[^multicastrouting]:
-    IP multicast is always available within the local subnet.
-Achieving IP multicast service over a wider area requires multicast routing.
-Many networks, including the Internet, do not support multicast routing.
-Multicast routing functionality is available in enterprise-grade network equipment but is typically not available until configured by a network administrator.
-[^jupnp]:
-    openHAB is using the [UPnP/DLNA library for Java](https://www.jupnp.org); it defines the relevant parameters in the [NetworkAddressFactory](https://github.com/jupnp/jupnp/blob/4a3ab9dec37cb9be324d02f6dc81ffca74237e1e/bundles/org.jupnp/src/main/java/org/jupnp/transport/spi/NetworkAddressFactory.java#L33) implementation.